tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 - NEW: Added Unity menu options that can be used to export/import the selected object as a DataNode binary.
 Look for them in the Assets/DataNode submenu.
 - NEW: Added TNManager.onObjectCreated callback that will be called every time any object gets created.
 - FIX: Changing server options now immediately saves the server's configuration.
+- FIX: TNet will no longer store RFCs for objects that have been deleted.

 2.1.1
 - NEW: DataNode now has limited Game Object serialization functionality.
 All MonoBehaviour script properties can be serialized, as well as common Unity types: collider, rigidbody, mesh, renderer.
 Optimal use: saving entire game objects into an easy to read/modify text format on disk.